Listen As You Wish: Audio based Event Detection via Text-to-Audio Grounding in Smart Cities: Experiment

-We compare these variants of our model on the AudioGrounding task, and the ablation results are shown in Table \ref{table:ablation on anetcap}, where the best results are highlighted in bold and the enabled components in the variants are marked with a ``$\checkmark$'' symbol.
-From the results, we can have the following conclusions: \begin{itemize} \item First, QGCA (w/o.QG and CG) shows consistent improvements over the TAG baseline, indicating that capturing the fine-grained interactions between audio snippets and words in the query is beneficial to strengthen the cross-modal alignment and further enrich the expressiveness of the model. \item Jointly analyzing the performance of QGCA (w/o.PE) and QGCA (w/o.QG), we find that discarding the query graph overlooks the implicit relations between words which is crucial for the query comprehension and modeling, and thus degrades the grounding performance, especially in term of PSDS metric. \item The proposed QGCA model performs better than QGCA (w/o.CG) and QGCA (w/o.PE) in nearly all metrics except for the Precision metric, where the QGCA model also achieves a competing result.
-This fact demonstrates that removing the cross-gating module hurts the representations of meaningful parts in query and audio, and ignoring the positional encoding will lose temporal contextual information in query and further hurts the performance. \item Finally, almost all the variants of our model yield better performance than all baselines in Table \ref{table:results on Comparison with State-of-the-Arts}, which verifies that the great performance of our model does not depend on a single component but their combining effects. \end{itemize}
+We compare these variants of our model on the AudioGrounding task, and the ablation results are shown in Table \ref{table:ablation on anetcap}, where the best results are highlighted in bold and the enabled components in the model variants are marked with a ``$\checkmark$'' symbol.
+From these ablation results, the following conclusions stand out: \begin{itemize} \item First, CGI (w/o.QG and CG) shows consistent improvements over the TAG baseline, indicating that capturing the matching relations between audio snippets and words in the sentence query is beneficial to strengthen the cross-modal alignment and further enrich the expressiveness of the model. \item Jointly analyzing the results of CGI (w/o.PE) and CGI (w/o.QG) variants, we find that discarding the query graph overlooks the implicit relations between words which is crucial for the query comprehension and modeling, and thus degrades the grounding performance, especially in term of PSDS metric. \item The proposed CGI model outperforms both CGI (w/o.CG) and CGI (w/o.PE) variant models in nearly all metrics except for the Precision metric, where the CGI model also achieves a competing result.
+This fact demonstrates that removing the cross-gating module hurts the representations of meaningful parts in query and audio, and ignoring the positional encoding will lose temporal contextual information in the query and further hurts the performance. \item Finally, almost all the variants of our model yield better performance than all compared methods in Table \ref{table:results on Comparison with State-of-the-Arts}, which verifies that the great performance of our model does not depend on a single component but their combining effects. \end{itemize}